bmxdemo/bmxproject/logbook/postings/20170407_beam_fft/index.md

 I'm pretty happy that this seems to be working.

-The dashed red line is the same as the solid red line but does not include the effect of direct horn/sky coupling, another name for which is spillover.
+The dashed red line is the same as the solid red line but does not include the effect of direct horn/sky coupling, the common name for which is spillover.
 You can see this makes a pretty big difference outside the main beam, especially at phi=0, theta=-50, where it's clear that sipllover dominates the reflected power.
 This is also evident in Fig 4 as the large -25 dB lobe at the left end of Fig 4.
 Since the way I included the effect of the horn was